top of page

 • Avoiding decisions or emotionally charged responsibilities

-• Feeling numb, foggy, or “blank” when you try to act
+• Feeling numb, foggy, or “blank” when trying to act

-• Staying busy while avoiding the one thing that matters
+• Staying busy while avoiding the one thing that truly matters

-This is why so many people Google “why do I procrastinate when I care?”
+This is why so many people search for answers to “why do I procrastinate when I care?”

 Anxiety and Procrastination: What’s Really Happening